eahefnawy/slate/source/index.md

 There are 5 steps in a Bitcoin payment:

-1. The **customer** completes their shopping cart on the **merchant**’s site and proceeds to check out
+1. The **customer** completes their order on the **merchant**’s site or app and proceeds to check out
-2. **Yellow** generates a unique, one-time-use Bitcoin address to accept payment which is then displayed on the **merchant**’s site.
+2. **Yellow** generates a unique, one-time-use Bitcoin address to accept payment which is then displayed on the **merchant**’s page.
 The address is displayed both in text and QR-code form.
 3. **The customer** sends payment (in Bitcoin) to the Bitcoin address, using either:
     * Their smartphone Bitcoin wallet to scan the QR-code, or
-    * A web based Bitcoin wallet (e.g., blockchain.info)
+    * A web or desktop based Bitcoin wallet
 4. Bitcon payment is received and **the customer** is redirected to an order confirmation page on **the merchant’s** site
 5. **Yellow** converts the received Bitcoin payment into a national currency (like AED) and transfers it to **the merchant’s** bank account